-This article is part of the Animals and Pets topic.
+This article is part of the Pets topic.
 Below are more articles in this topic.

 When most people think about pets, they think about something soft and cuddly.
 If that is the first thought that comes to your mind, you should probably not consider a wolf or even a wolf hybrid as a pet.
 If however, you live out in the proverbial boonies and are looking for a companion as much as an animal that will earn its keep to some extent, than the wolf may very well be exactly what you are looking for.

 Wolves and wolf hybrids are not generally known as domestic pets in the traditional sense of the word and should not be considered as such.
 However, if are looking for an animal that is neither ashamed or afraid to earn its keep than a wolf or wolf hybrid may be just what the doctor ordered.
 However, you have to realize that a wolf is not easily domesticated, trained or housebroken.
 About the best you will be able to hope for is establishing a mutually beneficial relationship and a rather distant friendship.

 The wolf and wolf hybrids need a large tract of open land so that they have plenty of room to run.
 They are very capable of digging, climbing and jumping so attempting to keep them contained in a very small area is not advised.
 Ideally, to offer a viable habitat to your wolf, you will have a large farm or ranch ... preferably one with a large population of rabbits and rodents of some size or quantity.
 The wolf will happily hunt down the varmints that wreak havoc on your crops and keep most problem animals (and people) far away from you and your property.